lametric/Documentation/reference-docs/lametric-time-reference.rst

 Device API Documentation
 ===============================

-This is where you can find API-level socumentation for sending notifications to LaMetric Time devices in local network.
+This is where you can find API-level documentation for sending notifications to LaMetric Time devices in local network.

 **API Contents**

 .. toctree::
     :maxdepth: 1

-    time-authorization
-    time-info
-    time-notifications
+    device-discovery
+    device-authorization
+    device-endpoints
+    device-state
+    device-notifications
+    device-display
+    device-audio
+    device-bluetooth
+    device-wifi